Site Contents

 The dog clicker should not be used to get the attention of your dog and should only be used reward or highlight a behaviour that you want the dog to repeat and learn.

-100 Ways to Train the Perfect Dog by Sarah Fisher and Marie Miller when they say:
+The best way to describe clicker training a dog has been written in 100 Ways to Train the Perfect Dog by Sarah Fisher and Marie Miller when they say:

 For example, if you are teaching your dog to sit, use food in your hand to lure the position, click as he sits and then reward.
 He will quickly learn to sit without the food lure.